CodingAbbas/Credit_Risk_Scorecard/README.md

 &nbsp;

 ## Limitations
-**1) Dataset Context:** The dataset originates from a US consumer lending context, meaning borrower behaviour patterns, income levels and definitions of default may not directly reflect a UK lending environment.
+**1) Dataset Context:**
+The dataset originates from the US, meaning borrower behaviour patterns, income levels and definitions of default may not directly reflect a UK environment.

-**2) Missing Variables:** Several variables commonly used in real scorecard development are absent from this dataset which limits how closely this model replicates a production-ready scorecard, including employment status and time at address.
+**2) Missing Variables:**
+Several variables commonly used in a real scorecard are absent from the dataset which limits thr accuracy of the credit scorecard, including employment status.

-**3) Late Payment Detail:** The dataset only captures late payments at 30, 60 and 90 day intervals.
-Having visibility of earlier missed payments such as 10 or 20 days would provide a more complete picture and could influence lending decisions.
+**3) Late Payment Detail:**
+The dataset only captures late payments at 30, 60 and 90 day intervals.
+Knowing earlier missed payments such as 10 or 20 days would provide a more complete picture and could influence lending decisions.

-**4) Missing Value Treatment:** Missing values were filled using the median of each variable.
-While this avoids losing records, it introduces inaccuracies into the dataset, particularly for monthly income where a significant number of values were missing.
+**4) Missing Value Treatment:**
+Missing values were filled using the median of each variable which introduces inaccuracies into the dataset, particularly for monthly income where a significant number of values were missing.

-**5) Static Dataset:** The model was trained and tested on a single snapshot of borrower data.
+**5) Static Dataset:**
+The model was trained and tested on a single snapshot of borrower data.
 It does not account for how borrower behaviour or conditions change over time.